rse-aunz/rse-aunz.github.io/RSEAUNZAccessibility.md

 Organizing a conference that
 is accessible for colleagues with disabilities is an important way to ensure a large group of presenters and participants from all career stages.
+Accessibility is the responsibility of the conference organizers and presenters.
+Accessibility practices are the steps we take to make sure an event is accessible to as many people as possible, like transcripts and text captions of speech, alternative (alt)-text descriptions of images, and providing more frequent breaks.

 [^1]: Joo R, Sánchez-Tapia A, Mortara S, Bellini Saibene Y, Turner H, Hug Peter D, Morandeira NS, Bannert M, Almazrouq B, Hare E, Ación L. Ten simple rules to host an inclusive conference.
 PLoS computational biology.
 2022 Jul 21;18(7):e1010164.